splunk/public-o11y-docs/splunkplatform/unified-id/unified-identity.rst

 4. You can use the pairing ID to get the current status of the pairing.
 To get the status, run the following ACS command:

-   ``acs observability pairing-status-by-id --pairing-id "GGPH8FPAAAA" --o11y-access-token "GrkvoDav1M-FNyxdONtK2Q" --server "https://staging.admin.splunk.com"``
+   ``acs observability pairing-status-by-id --pairing-id "GGPH8FPAAAA" --o11y-access-token "GrkvoDav1M-FNyxdONtK2Q"``

    Replace the pairing id and the access token with your own values.
 The system returns a status message showing whether or not the pairing was a success.